 Welcome to University College Dublin!

-All incoming Sept 2017 graduate students are invited to the 2017 GradsCONNECT event hosted by UCD Graduate Studies.
-The event will be held on Tuesday, 19th September 2017 at 4pm in the O'Reilly Hall Conservatory.
+All incoming Sept 2018 graduate students are invited to the 2018 GradsCONNECT event hosted by UCD Graduate Studies.
+The event will be held on Tuesday, 18th September 2018 at 4pm in the O'Reilly Hall.

 This welcome reception is an opportunity for graduate students to meet each other and to connect with representatives from a host of student support services who will be present.
 Stands will be held by the likes of Student Desk, Library, Innovation Academy, Access Services, Students Union, Student Societies, International Office, Information Technology Support, Careers, and the Sports Centre.